johnlajoie/NOFC/NOFC/README.md

-# Nolo OSVR Fusion Configuration v0.3    (Alternate johnlajoie version)
+# Beta Nolo OSVR Fusion Configuration v0.3

 Thank you for testing the BETA of the Nolo OSVR Fusion Configuration (NOFC)!